About Building Policies

 Student Center Operations reserves the right to cancel or end events found in violation of the policies listed herein.
 Violations may also result in the loss of reservation privileges.
 These policies may be changed at any time without notice and only the "live" on-line version of these policies may be referenced or used.

 Reserved rooms/spaces may be accessed no more than 15 minutes prior to the reservation start time.
 A reservation will be deemed a “No Show” if the client does not occupy the space within 15 minutes of the reservation start time.
-After 15 minutes, the room will be locked, the event marked cancelled and the client will be subject to a fee.
+After 15 minutes, the room will be locked, the event marked canceled and the client will be subject to a fee.
 See Changes & Cancelations Policy.
 For tables in the Atrium, reservations will be considered a “No Show” if they have not checked in within 30 minutes of their designated start time.

 Animals in the Student Center